Biden postpones trip to Colorado to discuss domestic agenda as the Israel-Hamas conflict intensifies

 WASHINGTON (AP) — President Joe Biden postponed a trip to Colorado on Monday to stay in Washington and focus on the growing conflict in the Middle East, setting aside an opportunity to pitch his economic accomplishments as he runs for reelection.

+The White House said Biden and Vice President Kamala Harris met with Jake Sullivan, the national security adviser; Avril Haines, the national intelligence director; and Bill Burns, head of the Central Intelligence Agency.
+Chief of Staff Jeff Zients also attended.

-Biden had been heading to the district of Rep. Lauren Boebert, where he was to visit CS Wind, the world’s largest facility for wind tower manufacturing.
-But the White House said just a few hours before Biden was set to take off for the trip that it would be rescheduled.
+Biden planned to visit Rep. Lauren Boebert’s district, where he was to tour CS Wind, the world’s largest facility for wind tower manufacturing.
+But the White House said just a few hours before Biden was set to take off for the trip that it would be rescheduled as Israel prepares a ground invasion of Gaza and humanitarian concerns worsen in the territory.

-Instead, Biden is expected to hold a series of high-level meetings with aides on Israel and the growing humanitarian concerns in Gaza.
-The Democratic president is weighing a decision to visit the region in what would be a striking symbol of support for Israel following the Oct.
+The Democratic president is weighing a decision to visit Israel in what would be a striking symbol of support following the Oct.
 7 attack by Hamas that killed more than 1,400 Israelis.

-More than 2,300 Palestinians have died in the ensuing Israeli bombardment of Gaza, which is bracing for a ground invasion.
+More than 2,300 Palestinians have died in the ensuing Israeli bombardment of Gaza.
 At least 30 U.S. citizens have also died, and 13 remain missing, the State Department says.

 It’s rare for presidential travel, which is meticulously planned for security and logistical purposes, to be called off at the last minute.
 Biden’s decision reflects the competing pressure that he faces as he tries to manage bloody conflicts in Ukraine, where the Russian invasion is in its second year, and now the Middle East, always one of the world’s most combustible regions.